Logo

 Robin Padilla played his first major role in the 1985 comedy film Public Enemy No 2: Maraming Number Two starring Eddie Garcia and Nida Blanca.

-In 1991, Robin Padilla played the lead roles in the super blockbuster hit movie Maging Sino Ka Man with the Megastar Sharon Cuneta and Ang Utol Kong Hoodlum With Vina Morales.
+In 1991, Robin Padilla played the lead roles in the films Maging Sino Ka Man and Ang Utol Kong Hoodlum.

 Robin Padilla figured in a filming accident when an explosion scene for Ang Utol Kong Hoodlum burned the actor, leaving scars around his abdomen and arms.

-Robin Padilla wrote and starred in the 1996 film Anak, Pagsubok Lamang which was shot almost entirely inside the New Bilibid Prison where Robin Padilla was incarcerated.
+Robin Padilla wrote and starred in the 1996 film Anak, Pagsubok Lamang ng Diyos which was shot almost entirely inside the New Bilibid Prison, where Robin Padilla was incarcerated.

 In 1999, Robin Padilla crossed over to television programs through the ABS-CBN comedy show Pwedeng Pwede.

-Robin Padilla received Best Actor honors in the 2006 Gawad Urian Awards.
+Robin Padilla won the award for Best Actor in the 2006 Gawad Urian Awards.

-Robin Padilla transferred to GMA Network and starred in the 2007 TV series Asian Treasures.
+Robin Padilla subsequently transitioned to GMA Network, taking on a prominent role in the 2007 TV series Asian Treasures along with Angel Locsin.

-Robin Padilla signed a two-film contract under GMA Films, starring in Till I Met You and the 2009 horror-suspense film Sundo with Viva Films.
+Additionally, Robin Padilla inked a two-film deal with GMA Films, featuring in Till I Met You and the 2009 horror-suspense film Sundo in collaboration with Viva Films.

-Robin Padilla later opted out of his exclusive contract to be able to make films for other outfits, including Star Cinema Productions, FLT Films, Millennium Cinema, and GMA Films.
+Subsequently, Robin Padilla chose not to renew his exclusive contract, allowing him the flexibility to work on films for various production outfits, including Star Cinema Productions, FLT Films, Millennium Cinema, and GMA Films.

 In 2011, Robin Padilla directed his first TV commercial under his own production company, RCP Productions.